YDK-Solutions/ydk/sdk/python/core/docsgen/api/path/path.rst

+.. _path-api-guide:

 YDK Path API
 ============

+.. module:: ydk.path

-This module contains YDK Python Path API.
+This module contains details about the YDK Python Path API.

 YDK Python provides a new interface in the form of Path API, which can be used to write apps using a generic API, using xpath-like path expressions to create and access YANG data nodes.
 As a related note, the nodes created using the YDK model API are converted to Path API data nodes for validation and encoding to respective protocol payloads.